 - Can I require my employees to get the COVID-19 vaccine or show proof of vaccination?

 Washington state does not have any mandates for getting vaccinated against COVID-19, but employers may choose to require it.
 If you require employees to provide proof of COVID-19 vaccination from a pharmacy or healthcare provider, you should know that you cannot mandate that the employee provide any further medical information as part of their proof.

 - Can employees get vaccinated if they are not eligible in the current phase of vaccination?

 Employees must be eligible to get vaccinated.
-Employees 16 and older are eligible to receive the COVID-19 vaccine.
+All people 12 and older are eligible to receive the COVID-19 vaccine.